plone/training/react/state.rst

 To save space in the view we want to be able to show and hide the answer when you click on the question.
-Add a state variable to the :file:`FaqItem` component which keeps the state of the answer being shown or not and adjust the render method to show or hide answer.
+Add a state variable to the :file:`FaqItem` component which keeps the state of the answer being shown or not and adjust the render method to show or hide the answer.

 ..  admonition:: Solution
     :class: toggle